jmccrory1/Calculator/README.md

         - contrast
         - text size
     Night Mode
-    Styling as Found on VidMob.com
-        - font
-        - colors
-        - logo

 Future Implementations:
     - Ability to input using keyboard, in which an error would display if improper inputs are entered